vaniersfrancis/security-plus-notes/README.md

 ## CIA Triad (AIC) - Fundamentals of security
 - C - Confidentality = prevent access to private info (encryption, limit access controls, 2-factor auth)
-- I - Integrity = messages can be modified withought detection (hashing, digital sig, certificates, non-repudiation)
+- I - Integrity = messages can be modified without detection (hashing, digital sig, certificates, non-repudiation)
 - A - Availability = systems/networks must be up and running ( fault tolerance, patch systems)
 - Hash = You put something in → you get a scrambled output
 - Non-repudiation = ensures that a person cannot deny the authenticity of their actions or communications.